snehalkadwe/HacktoberFest-23/README.md

 ## Getting Started 🤩🤗:

-- Raise an Issue under hacktoberfest , hacktoberfest-accepted
+- Raise an Issue under hacktoberfest , hacktoberfest-accepted label
 - Fork this repo (button on top)
 - Clone on your local machine